David Alfaro Siqueiros No. 164, Col. Zona Hotelera Las Glorias

 With two resorts on one property—the Secrets Vallarta Bay one adults–only and Now Amber Puerto Vallarta for families—the latest luxury all–inclusive on the Bay of Banderas is a slick, professionally run resort that will give travelers a reason to stay closer to the center.

-Hard as it may be to believe, it's been more than two decades since a new large resort has opened in Puerto Vallarta proper.
+Hard as it may be to believe, it had been more than two decades since a new large resort had opened in Puerto Vallarta proper when this property debuted in 2012.
 Most of the new construction has taken place in nearby Nuevo Vallarta or further north in the Riviera Nayarit.
 This new two–brand ambitious project is in the city limits though and is from the expanding Mexican chain running Secrets, Zoetry, and Now Resorts (plus Dreams and Sunscape further down the price range).
 It follows the expected all–inclusive formula of unlimited drinking, dining, and non–motorized activities, but in a far more upscale manner than most of the vacation factories along the coast.
 Liquor is top–shelf and brought to where you're sitting by attentive waiters and the a la carte restaurants far outnumber the buffet ones.

 Only a few of these dining options were open when I visited as the resort had just opened that week: I was the first person to sleep in the room I checked into and the next day Mexico's president dropped by to inaugarate it and pose for photos.
 What I did try was consistently good though: a few breakfasts at buffet restaurant Carnival, dinner at the oceanfront seafood grill at sunset, and a selection of Thai dishes at the adults–only Pan–Asian restaurant with a sushi bar and tepanyaki grill.
 Also open on a rotating meals basis are a Mexican restaurant, an Italian one, a steak house, and another poolside casual place with kid–friendly items on the Secrets side.
 A nice coffee shop with strong java to go is a nice alternative for those who just want a shot of caffeine and maybe a pastry to start the day.
 Room service also runs 24 hours and this is included as part of the all–inclusive price.